 Harvesting Bush Beans

-Choosing which level of ripeness to harvest beans is a matter of personal taste.
+Choosing which level of ripeness to harvest beans is a matter of personal preference.
 Some folks like to harvest just ripe beans for a crunchy texture.
-Others prefer to let the pods hang on the bush a little while, for a mushier texture and more distinct flavor.
+Others prefer to let the pods hang on the bush for a little while for a softer texture and more distinct flavor.

 Perfect Pole-Grown Produce!